The Walter Eugenes

 Chamberlin (?) used:

 War began in 1962 as The Creators, meeting ex-Animals wildman Eric Burdon at the end of the decade, triggering a name-change and commercial success at last.
 After two albums, including one which has to have one the best titles ever, The Black-Man's Burdon, Burdon left in 1971 after his friend Jimi Hendrix's death (he had jammed with the band the night he died), leaving the band to carry on perfectly well without him.
-After a run of jammed-out funk/soul/jazz records, someone opted to release the double part-compilation Platinum Jazz in 1977, in a gap between proper releases.
-Featuring a mix of (sometimes edited) earlier material, current stuff and possibly unreleased older tracks, it's a bit of a curate's egg, mangling some of their best jamming work, not least the mutilated City, Country, City, although its unreleased element makes it a must-have for fans of the band.
+After a run of jammed-out funk/soul/jazz records, someone opted to release the double part-compilation Platinum Jazz in 1976, in a gap between proper releases.
+Featuring a mix of edited earlier material (for contractural reasons), current stuff and possibly unreleased older tracks, it's a bit of a curate's egg, mangling some of their best jamming work, not least the mutilated City, Country, City, although its unreleased element makes it a must-have for fans of the band.

 Light at the End of the Tunnel (2001, 54.07) ***½/T½